ADRA-Bank: A Modular Benchmark for Academic Deep Research Agents: Introduction

 \section{Introduction}

-Human society has entered an era of unprecedented information explosion, making it increasingly impractical for human experts to handle the intensive knowledge work required for deep, accurate, and reliable research with conventional manual methods~\citep{zhang2025surveytesttimescalinglarge}.
-The scale and velocity of academic publication are particularly staggering.
+Since human society has entered an era of unprecedented information explosion, conducting deep, accurate, and reliable research requires intensive knowledge work.
+Therefore, it is increasingly impractical for human experts to handle this task with conventional manual methods~\citep{zhang2025surveytesttimescalinglarge}.
+The scale and speed of academic publication have reached unprecedented levels.
 For instance, more than 64 million research papers have become accessible online since 1996~\citep{wordsrated2025}, and the pace of new contributions continues to accelerate.
-This makes completing a comprehensive report with conventional manual methods increasingly difficult, thereby underscoring the urgent need for automated systems~\citep{zheng2025deepresearcher}.
-In response, a novel class of Large Language Model (LLM)-based DR agents has emerged, systematically searching heterogeneous sources and synthesizing findings into information-dense reports~\citep{li2025webthinker}.
+The trend increases the difficulty of completing a comprehensive report with conventional manual methods, thereby underscoring the urgent need for automated systems~\citep{zheng2025deepresearcher}.
+In response, a novel class of Large Language Model (LLM)-based DR agents has emerged to conduct this complex workflow and produce information-dense reports automatically~\citep{li2025webthinker}.